AlexCue987/talking-the-talk/konkurrensy/FLAKY-TESTS-MOCKK-STATIC.md

       nextMonday() shouldBe monday
   }
 ```
 In isolation, this test will pass.
 But if we have another function named `daysToDeadline()`, and it also uses `LocalDate.now()` under the hood, then the unit tests for it might also mock the same `LocalDate.now()`.
+So when we run